-Every class I will give lectures and ask you question which you will answer on you phone or laptop using the iclicker (Reef Polling).
-Those questions will be similar to the questions I'll ask during exams.
+Every class I will give lectures and ask you question which you will answer on you phone or laptop using the iclicker.
 I'll give you some extra credit for answering those questions.
 However, I'd like you to understand that the main benefit you get from answering those questions is not the extra credit but the learning gains.
 Learning happens in your head, not on my slides so contemplating and attempting those questions is a good way to learn more and be more prepared for the exam.
 See details on iclicker grading and how to sign up below.
+We will also have problem sets most weeks.
+The questions on the problem sets will be similar to those on the exams, I strongly recommend you to put a lot of effort in those.